Stereo-Boy/chopin_toolbox/README.md

 * [2] Cook, R. Dennis; Weisberg, Sanford (1982).
 Residuals and Influence in Regression.
 New York, NY: Chapman & Hall. hdl:11299/37076.
 ISBN 0-412-24280-X.
 * [3] Coxe, S., West, S. G., & Aiken, L. S. (2013).
 Generalized linear models.
 The Oxford handbook of quantitative methods, 2, 26-51.
 * [4] Dobson, A. J., & Barnett, A. G. (2018).
 An introduction to generalized linear models.
 CRC press.
+* [5] Burnham, K.P., and D.R.
+Anderson (2004).
+Multimodel Inference: Understanding AIC and BIC in Model Selection.
+Sociological Methods & Research 33: 261–304. https://doi.org/10.1177/0049124104268644.

 ## Version History
-* Current version is 1.2
+* Current version is 1.3
+* Version 1.3 allows a more flexible to use Benjamini-Hochberg correction for analyses spanning multiple models
 * Version 1.2 allows for multiple comparison correction (adjusted p-values)
 * Version 1.1 includes mixed-effect model estimation (GLME).
 * Version 1.0 includes various handy functions for manipulating files and data, more 'serious' functions for automatical stastistical analyses, a few stat tools and other handy functions for automatically plotting the data.